 More than ever, we live in a society that demands rapid and effective response to what ails us.
 Antibiotics for that runny nose, cream for the itchy rash, a pill to elevate our mood and a pill to put us to sleep.
-The truth is, hypnotics [aka” “sleeping pills”] are one of the most effective and helpful pharmaceuticals we as a society can utilize…but only under the proper circumstances.
+The truth is, hypnotics [aka” “”] are one of the most effective and helpful pharmaceuticals we as a society can utilize…but only under the proper circumstances.

 It is my experience that the majority of individuals who would most benefit from the proper use of a sleep aid actually decline treatment because of some unfounded fear of addiction.
 The reality is that addictive patterns of hypnotic use are essentially unheard of when prescribed by a qualified healthcare professional with whom you’ve established a consistent relationship.

 In general, sleep aids are best employed during the early days of troubled sleep following a highly disruptive event.
 The longer the duration of insomnia, the less effective these medications will be at restoring healthy sleep patterns.
 These medications become problematic when they exacerbate underlying daytime symptoms of sleeplessness, including fatigue, poor concentration and accurate memory.

 Beyond about three months, effective treatment for insomnia focuses more on changing behavior and thinking about sleep in general.
 Take home points: 1) Don’t overlook the potential value of sleep aids in the proper setting nor dismiss them for unfounded concerns of developing a habit and 2) Don’t expect a sleep aid to have meaningful impact upon long term insomnia because for many, they may serve to compound its very consequences.

 From Curse To Blessing